Monday, March 6, 2017

 We can communicate because we all commit to following grammatical rules; we can live together peacefully because we all commit to following moral rules; but if enough people refused to commit to moral rules society would break down; it’s as simple as that.

-In the Seventeenth Century, in his great work, Leviathan, The English philosopher Thomas Hobbes concerns himself with the question: how come humans follow the rules?
+In the Seventeenth Century, in his great work, Leviathan, The English philosopher Thomas Hobbes one of the concerns is with the question: how come humans follow the rules?
 People can make agreements, but how can these agreements hold together?
 Hobbes reasoned, correctly, that rules are ultimately backed by force.
 “Covenants without a sword are but words and of no strength to secure a man at all.” he writes in Leviathan, demonstrating that he recognized that rule following cannot simply exist by reason alone.

 Hobbes also brought up an idea that had been thought of and then discarded by the ancient Greeks: To be without rules would be as if humans were in a “state of nature”; so humans, if they were able to, would naturally come to some agreement about the rules in order to get themselves out of the “state of nature.”